jsim2010/partite/CONTRACT.md

 : An entity that acts on the project.

 role
-: A classification that can be assigned to an operative which defines the actions that an operative is allowed to perform.
+: A classification that can be appointed to an operative which defines the actions that an operative is allowed to perform.

 statute
 : The conditions which permit modifying the assignment of a specified role to a given operative.

 1) The following roles shall exist:
-  - a) director: guides the direction of the project.
+  - a) director
-  - b) consul: maintains the contract of the project as directed.
+  - b) consul
-  - c) architect: ensures a strategy satisfies the contract.
+  - c) inspector
-  - d) developer: creates a product that executes a strategy.
+  - d) architect
+  - e) developer
+  - f) member
 2) Each role shall have 1 statute for its appointment and 1 statute for its dismissal.
 3) **Resignation:** Any operative shall be able to dismiss themselves from any of their current roles at any time of their choosing.
+4) All operatives shall not be able to perform any actions that are not explictly given to one of their appointed roles.

 ## III) Policies